openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ## Authorization Error Response with Wallet unavailable error code

-In the event that another component is invoked instead of the Wallet while the user still controls the user experience, the user MUST be informed and give consent before returning the `wallet_unavailable` Authorization Error Response to the Verifier.
+In the event that another component is invoked instead of the Wallet, the user MUST be informed and give consent before returning the `wallet_unavailable` Authorization Error Response to the Verifier.

 {backmatter}